nhtnhan/nhtnhan.github.io/cv.md

     </tr>
   </thead>
 </table>
-- Spearheaded the development of a robust block editor and electronic signature application using Vue.js, contributing to a more dynamic and user-friendly content editing and creation experience.
+- Develop a robust block editor and electronic signature application using Vue.js.
-- Implemented and maintained RESTful APIs in C# and ASP.NET, contributing to the seamless integration of front-end and back-end systems.
+- Develop RESTful APIs in C# and ASP.NET, contributing to the seamless integration of front-end and back-end systems.
-- Ensured software quality and reliability with automated tests and streamlined CI/CD workflow using Azure Devops, Vitest, Selenium, and Cypress.
+- Ensure software quality and reliability with automated tests and streamlined CI/CD workflow using Azure Devops, Vitest, Selenium, and Cypress.
-- Played a pivotal role in an agile development team, collaborating closely with cross-functional team members (designers, product owners, and other stakeholders) to deliver high-quality code and meet project milestones efficiently.
+- Lead a pivotal role in an agile development team, collaborating closely with cross-functional team members (designers, product owners, and other stakeholders) to deliver high-quality code and meet project milestones efficiently.
-- Actively participated in sprint planning, retrospectives, and daily stand-ups, fostering a collaborative and adaptive work environment.

 <table class="table">
   <thead>